snowplow-incubator/data-product-accelerators/content/ecommerce/tracking_web/cart.md

 {{% /tab %}}
 {{% tab name="Shopify" %}}

-To track a product/s addition to the cart you can add the following custom HTML tag to your Google Workspace:
+To track a product/s addition to the cart you can add the following custom HTML tag to your GTM Workspace:

 ```
 <script>